-Senolytics are the first therapies that directly target the aging process to delay or prevent age-related diseases and are now in human trials.
-Today we thought it was the ideal time to have a look at how they work and the companies involved.
+Senolytics are the first therapies that directly target an aging process in order to delay or prevent age-related diseases, and they are now in human trials.
+Today, we think that it is the ideal time to have a look at how they work and what companies are involved.

 Senescent cells and aging

 As we get older, more and more of our the cells in our bodies become dysfunctional and enter into a state known as senescence.
 These senescent cells no longer divide or support the tissues and organs of which they are part; instead, they secrete a range of harmful inflammatory chemical signals, which are known as the senescence-associated secretory phenotype (SASP).

 Dr. Judith Campisi from the Buck Institute for Research on Aging, along with her research team, identified that senescent cells secreted the various harmful chemicals that characterize the SASP in 2008, which was when interest in senescent cells really began .
 In 2010, building on this initial research, Dr. Campisi went on to show the link between the SASP and cancer .
 We are delighted to have Dr. Campisi on our Scientific Advisory Board, given her contribution to the field.

 The SASP is a real problem: it increases inflammation, harms tissue repair and function, causes the immune system to malfunction, and raises the risk of developing age-related diseases such as cancer.

 Normally, senescent cells destroy themselves by a self-destruct process known as apoptosis before being cleared away by the immune system.
 Unfortunately, as we age, the immune system becomes weaker, and the senescent cells start to build up in the body.
 The accumulation of senescent cells is considered to be one of the reasons why we age and develop age-related diseases.

 Okay, so senescent cells lead to age-related diseases; what is the solution?